MaxPrehoda/svelte-saas-boilerplate/README.md

 # Quickstart

-### Quickstart is a fast and free-to-host SaaS template/boilerplate for Defy members.
+### Quickstart is a fast, open-source, and free-to-host SaaS template/boilerplate.

 The needed information to build and host this project is available @ https://www.learn-defy.com/.